asomov/rabbitmq-server-dev/README.md

 ## Overview

-This is a development environment of RabbitMQ
+This is a development environment of RabbitMQ.
+This image allows to build and run all the components without installing any Erlang utilities.
+(including Erlang itself).
+Only docker is required :-)

 ## License

 All modules are licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).

-## Build
+## Build the image

 Build Docker image